Get ready for spring at Yard 'N Garden Day

 You will also learn more about a far less benign insect, the Spotted Lanternfly, an invasive plant hopper native to China, India, and Vietnam recently identified for the first time in Yates County.
 With a voracious and broad appetite and no natural enemies, this colorful but dangerous insect poses a significant threat to local agriculture.
 Armed with what you learn at Yard ’N Garden Day, you can be on the front lines of protecting Yates County—and valuable crops such as grapes and fruit trees—from this invasive pest.

 The program will begin at 8:30 a.m. in the Yates County Building auditorium.
-All attendees will receive free flower and vegetable seeds, generously provided by Bejo Seeds, Fruition Seeds, Hornings Greenhouse, and Seedway as well as the opportunity to win at raffle some great gardening prizes donated by local businesses such as Knapp and Schlappi, Long’s Books and Carey’s Lumber.
+All attendees will receive free flower and vegetable seeds, generously provided by Bejo Seeds, Fruition Seeds, Hornings Greenhouse, and Seedway, as well as the opportunity to win at raffle some great gardening prizes donated by fantastic local businesses such as Knapp and Schlappi, Longs’ Books, and Carey’s Lumber.
 There will also be a used gardening book sale.

 Here at Cooperative Extension we believe that gardening is for everyone.
-So grab a friend or two and join the Master Gardeners as we celebrate the return of spring.
-See you there!
+So grab a friend or two and join the Master Gardeners as we celebrate the return of Spring.

-The Yates County Master Gardeners is a national program of trained volunteers who work in partnership with their county Cooperative Extension Office to share gardening and horticulture information throughout the local community.
-Interested in becoming a Master Gardener?
-Contact Cheryl Flynn, our fearless leader, at 315-536-5124 or by email at cj348@cornell.edu.